xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/components.json/essence.md

-Configuration file for shadcn-svelte CLI with settings for Tailwind CSS, path aliases, TypeScript, and component registry.
+Configuration file for CLI component generation with Tailwind CSS, path aliases, TypeScript, and registry settings.